Kazakhstan: History

-The largest extent of Xiongnu's influence in the 2nd century BC.
+Antiquity

 Kazakhstan has been inhabited since the Paleolithic era.
 The Botai culture (3700–3100 BC) is credited with the first domestication of horses.
 The Botai population derived most of their ancestry from a deeply European-related population known as Ancient North Eurasians, while also displaying some Ancient East Asian admixture.
 Pastoralism developed during the Neolithic.
 The population was Caucasoid during the Bronze and Iron Age period.

 The Kazakh territory was a key constituent of the Eurasian trading Steppe Route, the ancestor of the terrestrial Silk Roads.
 Archaeologists believe that humans first domesticated the horse in the region's vast steppes.
 During recent prehistoric times, Central Asia was inhabited by groups such as the possibly Indo-European Afanasievo culture, later early Indo-Iranian cultures such as Andronovo, and later Indo-Iranians such as the Saka and Massagetae.
 Other groups included the nomadic Scythians and the Persian Achaemenid Empire in the southern territory of the modern country.
-The Andronovo and Srubnaya cultures, precursors to the peoples of the Scythian cultures, were found to harbor mixed ancestry from the Yamnaya Steppe herders and peoples of the Central European Middle Neolithic.
+The Andronovo and Srubnaya cultures, precursors to the peoples of the Scythian cultures, were found to harbour mixed ancestry from the Yamnaya Steppe herders and peoples of the Central European Middle Neolithic.

-In 329 BC, Alexander the Great and his Macedonian army fought in the Battle of Jaxartes against the Scythians along the Jaxartes River, now known as the Syr Darya along the southern border of modern Kazakhstan.